RHexMan/RHex/docs/README.md

 ### Distribution

-You can download RHex executable packages by clicking the links below:
+You can download RHex executable packages by clicking the link below:

 [RHex_Exe-0.1.0 Releases](https://github.com/RHexMan/RHex/releases)

 ### Some details

 Each program has an interactive control panel that allows setting, saving, and retrieving of complex parameter sets, running the simulations, and plotting and saving the results, both as text and as static graphic files.
 The primary outputs of these programs are 3D mouse-rotatable plots that show the rod and/or line as a sequence of traces representing the component configuration at equally spaced times.
 The earliest traces are shown in green and the latest in red, with the intermediate ones shown in brownish shades that are the combination of green and red in appropriate proportion.
 Open circles, solid circles, diamonds and squares mark the locations of the rod tip, line-leader and leader-tippet junctions, and the fly.
 In addition to the rotation, the plots may be zoomed and translated in real time, which allows comprehensive inspection of the data.
-The last section of this document describes how to effect the various transformations.

 An auxilliary program, RHexReplot3D, allows the replotting of saved text data, with a possibly different choice of line and point markers and reduced time range and frame rate.